 - Tell us about an obstacle you overcame.

 - Describe a time when you had to deal with an angry or upset client (customer).

-- Tell us about a time when you felt overwhelmed with work.
+- Tell us about a time when you had to deal with a major crisis.

 - Describe a time when you struggled to communicate something to your boss, colleague, or to a customer.
 How did you manage to get your message over?

 - When you had to work on multiple projects simultaneously, how did you prioritize?

 - Describe a situation when you did not agree with the opinion (or decision) of your superior or supervisor, and knew that they were wrong.
 How did you handle that?

 * Special tip: Not sure how to answer the behavioral questions, “tell us about a time when…”, “describe a situation…”, etc?
 Have a look at our Interview Success Package, where you’ll find up to 10 brilliant answers to more than 100 interview questions, including 30+ behavioral questions–basically everything a hiring managers at Genpact can throw at you.
 Thank you for checking it out!